beatriz-fc-leitao/Fashion-Shop-Analysis-SQL/README.md

 **👩🏻‍💼 THE SITUATION**

-You've been hired as a consultant for a small local fashion retailer.
+I've been hired as a consultant for a small local fashion retailer.
 They currently do not store any informaiton on inventory, sales, or payments digitally and thus have difficulty with managing their inventory, gaining insights into top selling products, and understanding customr preferences to stay competitive in the market.

 **📈 THE BRIEF**

-You have been asked to create a logical plan for a database where the shop can keep product, sales, and payment information.
+I have been asked to create a logical plan for a database where the shop can keep product, sales, and payment information.
 After your logical plan is approved by the shop, you are asked to create the database, populate it with customer data, and use SQL queries to answer several business questions.

 **✏️ THE OBJECTIVE**